xko/files-fu/Notes.md

   - format the data as json messages and send to the #7 over the net
   - not in scope of this project, but can also terminate/restart main process in case of problems

-> Please feel free to omit most of the client implementation, and if you want client to send
-> something, like client id, please feel free to assume it does, and place any constraints on it.
-You
-> can write a simple client implementation or use any API tools available to simulate the requests.

-We simulate the client in [Integration Tests](../tree/master/src/it)  (#22).

-> Details like authentication or an actual way to measure CPU consumption can be mentioned but
-> please don't focus on that part of the solution.
->
 > Which information does the client pass to the service?

 We will focus on 1 core _metric_ - %CPU consumed by our app - this is measured periodically.
 Also we send _events_ , so that we can relate CPU value at particular moment to